msducheminjr/msducheminjr/README.md

 I previously took the assessment in 2014: **Ideation, Achiever, Learner, Input, and Strategic**
 ### 2014 assessment
 ![strengths_2014](https://user-images.githubusercontent.com/10717484/235326038-5220e8c3-293b-427f-9220-9dba441cb50a.png)

-I geek out over Simon Sinek's Start With Why, Clifton Strengthsfider, and many other things.

 Myers-Briggs Type Inidicator: **INFP** I'm a True North type of person who is more concerned with the Why and the vision.
 I typically use my "gut" to make decisions.